srdrsvml1986/NArchitectureTemplate/src/core/Core.CrossCuttingConcerns.Exception/README.md

 # NArchitecture.Core.CrossCuttingConcerns.Exception

-This library offers cross-cutting concern components for effectively handling exceptions in kodlama.io projects.
+This library offers cross-cutting concern components for effectively handling exceptions in serdarsevimli.tr projects.
 The `NArchitecture.Core.CrossCuttingConcerns.Exception` package provides core classes to manage exceptions across different layers of applications.
 It includes support for custom exception types, exception handling strategies, and essential utilities for exception management in both clean and union architectures.

 ## Installation